Skip to content

 +

 They're based on local customs and traveler feedback, not strict laws.
-Always check the bill, as some places include a service charge.
+Check the bill: a listed service charge is not always an optional extra for staff.

 What's the difference between 'standard' and 'exceptional service' tips?